pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Tempos Verbais ( Parte 2 ).md

 GABARITO: CERTA

-Item.
 66. There are other states, like Florida, that produce energy on a levei similar to that of Texas.

-Item.
 66. Há outros estados, como a Flórida, que produzem energia em um nível semelhante ao do Texas.

 O texto deixa claro que o Texas produz duas vezes o montante de energia que a Florida (a